-Polyurethane is a clear coat sealant that protects the surface underneath from moisture, water, and scratches.
+Polyurethane is a clear coat finish that protects the surface underneath from moisture, water, and scratches.
 So, can you apply polyurethane over plastic?

-You can use a polyurethane coating for plastic, but you must prep the plastic first.
-That’s because plastic is non-porous, and polyurethane won’t adhere well to it.
-So, you must prep the plastic first to help polyurethane stick better.
+You can apply polyurethane over a plastic surface, but you must prep the surface first.
+That’s because plastic is non-porous, so the sealant won’t adhere well to it.

-To prep a plastic surface, you must clean, sand, and apply a primer.
+To prep a plastic surface, you must clean, sand, and prime it.
 However, applying a primer is optional.

 Polyurethane is a topical sealant that doesn’t need to penetrate the surface to stick.
-However, plastic has a slick surface, and polyurethane will slide off the plastic surface when applied.
-So, polyurethane needs to penetrate (bite into) the plastic surface a bit to stick.
+However, plastic has a slick surface, and sealant will slide off the surface when applied.
+So, the sealant needs to penetrate (bite into) the surface a bit to stick.

-You must sand or apply primer to help polyurethane stick to plastic.
-Sanding will create tiny ridges (or scratches) on plastic surfaces for polyurethane to soak into and stick.
+You must sand or apply primer to help it stick better.
+Sanding will create tiny ridges (or scratches) on surfaces for the sealant to soak into and stick.

 A primer will create a smooth base coat for polyurethane to stick to.
-So, polyurethane will stick to the primer coating instead of the plastic surface.
-Since primer has a dry textured finish, polyurethane will stick to it.
+So, the sealant will stick to the primer coating instead of the plastic surface.
+Since primer has a dry textured finish, the sealant will stick to it.

-Polyurethane can also stick to painted plastic.
-That’s because polyurethane will stick (bite into) the paint coating and not the slick plastic surface.
+Polyurethane can also stick to painted plastic because it will stick (bite into) the paint coating and not the slick surface.

-You must apply a primer to plastic before applying polyurethane.
-That’s because plastic is non-porous and slick, and polyurethane won’t adhere well to bare plastic.
+You must apply a primer to the plastic before applying polyurethane.
+That’s because bare plastic is non-porous and slick, and the sealant won’t adhere well to it.

-Primers are formulated with extra bonding additives that help them to stick to plastic.
-Since the primer sticks to plastic, it will create a base layer and improve the bonding between polyurethane and plastic.
-That’s because polyurethane will stick to the primer layer, not the slick plastic surface.
+Primers are formulated with extra bonding additives that help them to stick to different surfaces.
+Since the primer sticks to plastic, it will create a base layer and improve the adhesion of the sealer.
+Polyurethane will stick over the primer coating, and not the surface underneath it.

-However, a primer will cover the color shade of the plastic.
+However, a primer will cover the original color of the surface.
 And, since polyurethane is a clear coat, the finish will have the same color as the primer.
-Therefore, if you want the plastic to have a different color, you shouldn’t prime it.
+Therefore, if you want the surface to have a different color, you shouldn’t prime it.

 To avoid this, you can apply one coat of paint after the primer dries.